Ink & Imagination: Henna Tattoos That Tell a Story

 As a henna artist who believes the body is both canvas and compass, I’ve seen people tell the most fascinating stories without uttering a word.
 This month, I’m sharing three of my favorite henna moments—each a miniature philosophy inked in plant dye.

-Whether you're flirting with a first-time design or deep into the inked arts, these stories might just spark your next tattoo idea.
+Whether you're flirting with a first-time design or deep into the inked arts, these two stories might just spark your next tattoo idea.

 ---